We are your group for growth.

 Frequently Asked Questions

-The adhd SOCIAL HUB is an organized, professionally led service that offers non-clinical group ADHD support for adults in the Metro Vancouver area.
-People can simply click on our calendar of free events and show up.
-We offer support groups, events and education both in person and online.
+The adhd SOCIAL HUB is an organized, professionally led service that provides non-clinical group ADHD support for adults in the Metro Vancouver area.
+People can simply click on our calendar of events and show up.
+We offer support groups, events and education both in-person and online.

 Because life can sometimes feel hard when you are constantly misunderstood.
 The overwhelming feedback we receive is that “It is such a relief to be around others who understand and to not feel pressured to act a certain way”.
 We also hear a lot of “I just feel [then they make a big relaxing sigh sound and gesture]”

 We know that social supports are good for our health and well being, science backs this up.
-So, why not come?
-It’s fun and free!
+So, why not come check us out?
+It’s fun!

-, but we do talk about ADHD at our education and support groups.
+No, absolutely not, but we do talk about ADHD at our education and support groups.
 At our social events we simply enjoy participating in fun activities with people who identify as having ADHD, are neurodiverse, or are advocates of folks with ADHD.
-We aren’t always so serious and we enjoy being in community with others who “get us”.
+Many times we encourage you to bring another good human with you 🙃 We aren’t always so serious and we enjoy being in community with others who “get us” and appreciate us.
 It a wonderful and rare thing to meet new people and not feel any pressure to “mask”.
-This is where genuine friendships form and sometimes people learn of workplaces that are neurodivergent friendly.
+This is where genuine friendships form and we have the chance to learn from each other.

 Why aren’t there a lot of pictures/videos of people?

-I value this greatly, as it has become a rate thing nowadays.
+Privacy!
+I value this greatly, as it is a rarity nowadays.
 We understand that new people want to “see” what they are getting, but lets face it, pictures lie and does anyone really like being forced to check a blanket consent only to become a marketing tool?
 You will always be clearly asked for permission to use any images/videos of you.
 So, like everyone else here, you will have to take the leap and come check us out.
-Don’t worry, we are a friendly crowd and we think you will find the jump was worth it :)
+Don’t worry, we are a friendly crowd and we think you will find the jump was worth it :) Feel free to take a look at our past events page.
+Again, all pics are either from the event vendors themselves if you see group photos or, if it is our group, people have been asked for permission and/or identifying features have been blurred out.
+Thanks for understanding!
+At the adhd SOCIAL HUB we will never compromise your privacy.

 I have an event idea/request I would like to see happen or would like to share/host a session at the adhd SOCIAL HUB.
 Can we chat?